1995 ACC men's basketball tournament: Finals

-Randolph Childress penetrated from the lane, drove right and hit a 10-footer with 4.6 seconds left.
-North Carolina had one more chance as Pierce Landry inbounded to Jerry Stackhouse, who launched a three-pointer that bounced off the rim and Landry failed to tip in.
+Randolph Childress penetrated from the lane, drove right, and hit a 10-footer with 4.6 seconds left.
+North Carolina had one more chance as Pearce Landry inbounded to Jerry Stackhouse, who launched a three-pointer that bounced off the rim, and Landry failed to tip in.
 Childress, who scored a game-high 37 points, broke the ACC Tournament scoring record of Lennie Rosenbluth (1957) and was named Tournament MVP.
 It was Wake Forest's first conference title since 1962.